MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_2.md

 This coding challenge only requires us to return a string with alternating uppercase and lowercase letters.

-However, the function Dheeraj wrote not only meets the code challenge requirements but takes in a sentence the user enters and then has the sentence typed out on the screen, letter by letter!
+However, the function Dheeraj wrote not only meets the code challenge requirements but takes in a sentence the user enters and then has it typed out on the screen, letter by letter!

 🔗[Link to the scrim]()